rizwanakhtar7/project-1/README.md

 - Goal is to build 2048 to win OR score highest score to earn place on leadership board.
 - Squares with the same number merge into one when they touch.

+### Approach
+- Wireframes / Mockups.
+As part of our sign off process, we had to talk through our wireframes and approach to logic for the game.

+I understood the toughest part for me was figuring out how to get the swipe movement working in all directions and the merge functionality.
+Before jumping into coding, I decided to spend the bulk of the day focusing on this aspect after having  other parts of the logic figured out.
+This focus allowed me to easily translate the logic into code for the remainder of the week.

+Setting myself regular targets, allowed me be on top of my deadlines and finish before the final deadline in order to focus on stretch goals, brush up on styling and refactor my code.

 ### Day One:
-* Pseudocoding and sign off with steps:
+* Pseudo-coding and sign off with steps:
 - Create 4 by 4 grid.

 - Render random numbers (2 or 4) per keyboard move.
 - if 2 and 2 OR 4 or 4 touch on grid for example, merge the two numbers.
 If 2 and 4, stack.
 - if 2048, display winning message, if every cell filled - end game.